 You can feed your fish as many times a day as you want to.
 Feed them at least once daily, but it’s better if you can feed them in 2 or 3 mini-sessions throughout the day to better simulate their natural eating habits.

 How long can fish survive without food?

 Most tropical fish can survive up to a week without food, although it’s not recommended to keep them from eating for more than 4 days unless you have to.
 Tropical fish can easily go 1 or 2 days without food, so don’t worry if you forget to feed them one day or you run out of food a few days before your next container comes in.

 How much food do you need to feed your fish?

 It’s a little daunting looking at a long list of different fish foods when you’re not sure what separates one from the other or where to begin for your own fish load.
-I recommend starting with Fluval Bug Bites for tropical fish, because it’s a great high-protein food from a good source that works well for most fish.
+I recommend starting with No products found. for tropical fish because it’s great high-protein food from a good source that works well for most fish.